Staff

 703.841.9707 x117

-Michael Rembold serves as the Manager of Brand Development for NMAPC and helps cover government affairs.
+Michael Rembold serves as the Manager of Industrial Relations for NMAPC and assists with government affairs.

 Originally from St. Louis, Missouri, Michael graduated from Washington University in St. Louis in 2020.
 A background in journalism and business -- most recently with The Washington Post -- helped develop his voice and exposed him to the union world.
 This experience drew him to the NMAPC, where he works to develop the NMAPC's brand.